-As more domain-specific applications are developed, a growing library of CAVERNsoft-based reusable componentswill emerge.
+As more domain-specific applications are developed, a growing library of CAVERNsoft-based reusable components (such as collaborative visualization tools) will emerge.
 These can be added to the library of existing templates and collected to build DOMAIN spaces that are specializations of LIMBO spaces.
-For example, this will enable a designer to build a Tele-Immersive design application starting with an existing DOMAIN space equipped with collaborative tools specifically for collaborative design, rather than starting from the basic LIMBO space.
+For example, this will enable a designer to build a Tele-Immersive design application by starting with an existing DOMAIN space equipped with collaborative tools specifically for collaborative design, rather than starting from the basic LIMBO space.

-5.1 The Information Resource Broker
+3.3 The Information Resource Broker